Email the Author

 If I start a build at 3:05 PM and it takes 12 minutes to complete, when will the build be finished?

-To answer this question, we need to how to manipulate numbers.
+To answer this question, we need to know how to manipulate numbers.
 The mathematics of numbers is called "arithmetic".
 Arithmetic shows us how to multiply two numbers, use fractions, determine which of two numbers is larger, and more.

 If I have the conditional if(sensor_offline || inactive), and I know for sure thatsensor_offline